Sravya9829/Sara-AI-AI-Avathar-/README.md

 - **Local System**: Run `python main.py` and open http://localhost:8080
 - **Docker Container**: Use `docker run -p 8080:8080 sarah-ai-avatar` for containerized deployment
 - **Features**: Voice recognition, natural text-to-speech, realistic lip sync, professional sales consultation
+- Also Demo.mp4 is present where you can see how it works

 ## Quick Start